REGISTER HERE FOR THE 7th EDITION

 - Ramon C. Cortines School of Visual & Performing Arts

 The appointed faculty will submit 6 finalists’ essays to Palazzo Strozzi Foundation’s Advisory Committee.
 The Committee then will review each essay and conduct interviews with each finalist.
-After thoughtful consideration of the finalists’ essays and personal interviews the Committee will select approximately two students (at minimum one student) per participating school as a recipient of the 2016 Award.
+After thoughtful consideration of the finalists’ essays and personal interviews the Committee will select two stronger candidates per participating school as a recipient of the 2017 Award.

 Awardees will participate in a month long academic program based in Florence, Italy.
 New York University’s Florentine campus is the host of classes which are taught by the 4 chaperones/teachers.
 Classes will center around the evolutions of the Italian Renaissance and the composition of a college common application essay.
 In addition to classes on campus, the group (students and chaperones/teachers) will study on site at various locations of cultural significance in Florence, surrounding areas, and in the cities of Milan, Venice, and Rome.